danieljharvey/website-face/drafts/getting-started.markdown

 What it telling us?
 Well, a bunch of things, but two that stick out.

-1. Firstly, yes, our main source directory is `app` and the main file is `Main.hs`.
+1. Firstly, yes, our assumptions were correct - our main source directory is `app` and the main file is `Main.hs`.
 2. Secondly, that our executable file is called `simple-env-exe`

 Let's run it then!